-\textbf{Remark 1.} Let us recall some aspects of [\ref{Ram1}] and [\ref{Ram2}].
-When $X$ is compact, the linear functional on $\Gamma_c(X,\widetilde{\text{hoch}(\dif(\cale))})$ is really an extension of the Feigin-Losev-Shoikhet Hochschild $0$-cocycle of $\diffdt(\cale)$.
-We therefore, denote the linear functional given by $\eqref{fls}$ by $\fls^{\text{hoch}}$.
-To show that the Feigin-Losev-Shoikhet cocycle indeed gives a linear functional on $\text{H}_0(\Gamma(X,\widetilde{\text{hoch}(\dif(\cale))}))$ takes the sole computational effort in this whole program.
-The crux of this is a certain "estimate" of the Feigin-Losev-Shoikhet cocycle (Proposition 3 of [\ref{Ram1}]).
-This estimate is proven in ``greater than usual" detail in [\ref{Ram1}].
-It is done using nothing more than the simplest heat kernel estimates (Proposition 2.37 in [\ref{BGV}]).\\
+\begin{remark} Let us recall some aspects of \cite{Ram1} and \cite{Ram2}.
+When $X$ is compact, the linear functional on $\Gamma_c(X,\widetilde{\text{hoch}(\dif(\cale))})$ is really an extension of the Feigin--Losev--Shoikhet--Hochschild $0$-cocycle of $\diffdt(\cale)$.
+We therefore, denote the linear functional given by~\eqref{fls} by $\fls^{\text{hoch}}$.
+To show that the Feigin--Losev--Shoikhet cocycle indeed gives a linear functional on $\text{H}_0(\Gamma(X,\widetilde{\text{hoch}(\dif(\cale))}))$ takes the sole computational ef\/fort in this whole program.
+The crux of this is a certain ``estimate'' of the Feigin--Losev--Shoikhet cocycle (Proposition~3 of \cite{Ram1}).
+This estimate is proven in ``greater than usual'' detail in~\cite{Ram1}.
+It is done using nothing more than the simplest heat kernel estimates (Proposition~2.37 in~\cite{BGV}). \end{remark}